EutechCybernetic/lucy-pro-documentation/messagebu.md

 <a name='mbqpublish'></a>

 ### Publishing Messages
 Publishing messages on a queue works the same way it does for ephemral messages.
-The block for publishing to the queue is different - [objectaction:System:PublishMessageToQueue-ref](objectaction:System:PublishMessageToQueue-ref) - but takes the same inputs with an additional expiry input that specifies the lifetime of the message.
+The block for publishing to the queue is different - [PublishMessageToQueue](blocks.rst#objectaction:System:PublishMessageToQueue-ref) - but takes the same inputs with an additional expiry input that specifies the lifetime of the message.

 When a message is published onto a queue for a given channel, it persists there until it is removed.
 The message is also pushed down to all subscribers.
 Subscribers also have the option of retrieving messages from the queue at any time.